 CIHI’s Health Workforce Database (HWDB) collects standardized, comparative data on the supply, demographics, geographic and distribution characteristics, and education and employment details of PTs in Canada.

-- Data from 2007 to 2014 is available on request by completing this form or emailing us at email@example.com.
+- Data from 2007 to 2016 is available on request by completing this data inquiry form or emailing us at firstname.lastname@example.org.

 - For more information on CIHI's PT data, visit the HWDB metadata page.

 Reports and analyses

 - Canada’s Health Care Providers: Provincial Profiles, 2007 to 2016 — Data Tables (Dec 2017)

 - Physiotherapists, 2015 (Jan 2017)

 - Physiotherapists, 2014 (Nov 2015)

 In Canada, PTs are regulated in all 10 provinces and Yukon.
 They are not currently regulated in the Northwest Territories or Nunavut.

 To become a PT in Canada, the following is required:

 - Completion of a university degree in an accredited physiotherapy program.
 In Canada, university physiotherapy programs are at a master's level.